wbamberg/idl-reference/docs/nsPIWindowWatcher.md

 </table>

 ### openWindow2(aParent, aUrl, aName, aFeatures, aCalledFromScript, aDialog, aNavigate, aOpeningTab, aArgs) ###
- Like the public interface's open(), but can handle openDialog-style
+<pre> Like the public interface's open(), but can handle openDialog-style
 arguments and calls which shouldn't result in us navigating the window.

 @param aParent parent window, if any.
 Null if no parent.
 If it is